mozillascience/studyGroup/lessons/instructor-development/instructor-dev_minutes_20230214.md

 ---
 layout: page
-title: instructor development
+title: Launching a workshop
-text: How to Launch a Workshop
+text: Instructor Development - How to Launch a Workshop
 visible: true
 tags:
   # languages